jchsing/jchsing.github.io/_projects/5_project.md

 ---
 layout: page
 title: harmonic folds
-description: who are you? what are you made from? where might you go?
+description: a journey through musical genres
 img: assets/img/dp2_photo.jpg
 importance: 2
 category: d.school projects
 ---
-**description**: Your experience of the world is specifically unique, and extends beyond what shows up in your resume?
+**description**: who are you?
+What are you made from?
+Where might you go?
+Your experience of the world is specifically unique, and extends beyond what shows up in your resume?
 What data is necessary to capture?
 What form should it take?
 How will you abstract said data?
 How will you frame it?
 Craft it?
 Present it?

 **purpose:** to collect, frame, abstract, and craft data towards the construction of an infographic of your own personal geography.